djeada/Algorithms-And-Data-Structures/src/graphs/README.md

 <h1>Traversals</h1>
 Traversing a graph entails visiting all of its vertices in a methodical manner.
 We definitely want a mechanism for examining graphs that ensures we do not overlook any edges or vertices.
 Because graphs, unlike trees, do not have a root vertex, there is no obvious vertex to begin a traversal, thus we suppose we are provided, or randomly choose, a beginning vertex <i>i</i>.

+Important: The order of the vertices in both breadth first search and depth first search depends on the implementation.
+If our starting vertex A has three neighbors, C, F, and G, there is no reason for one to be processed before the others.
+As a consequence, instead of speaking about the result, it is preferable to speak about a result of such algorithms.

 <h2>BFS</h2>

 We need two additional containers: